Adityabandaru18/NetworkNest/README.md

 ## Bugs
 - CORS policy
 - Inefficient Data management and retrieval from Server to Client.
+(Cleared)
 - Asks username whnever user logs in.
+(Cleared)
 - Some UI related Modifications